reactjs/react.dev/content/tutorial/tutorial.md

 }
 ```

-We'll fill the board in later so that a board looks something like:
+When we fill the board in later, the board will look something like this:

 ```javascript
 [